 The energy supply market is one that has long been dominated by the Big Six (British Gas, EDF Energy, E.ON, Npower, Scottish Power, and SSE).
 However, over the last decade, we have begun to see many more competitors entering the market.
 These new businesses are often innovative and small, seeking to find new ways to deliver energy, frequently in a way that is cheaper or more efficient for consumers.
 Eversmart, for example, allowed customers to pay for a year’s gas and electricity usage up-front in order to secure the cheapest rates.
 However, despite this innovative thinking, Eversmart went under and it’s not the only new energy supplier to have done so in recent years.

 Each situation is different and there could be any number of reasons why an energy supplier ends up being forced out of the market.
 Experts highlight the uncertainty of Brexit as one of the major issues, as well as high wholesale prices, the Winter Price Cap and a number of other unexpected costs.
 Some suppliers may also simply be disappointing customers, many of whom have much higher expectations in terms of energy delivery and value for money than used to be the case.

 It’s not the end of the world for a customer if an energy supplier goes out of business.
 Ofgem is the energy industry regulator and will step in where a supplier has gone out of business.
 It will protect any existing balance that you have on your account with the supplier and also ensure that your home continues to have an energy supply.
 Ofgem will then find another supplier for the energy needs of any customers who have been affected.
-It does this not by simply selecting a supplier but giving them the opportunity to bid for customers so that you get the best possible deal on your new energy contract.
+It does this not by simply selecting a supplier but by giving them the opportunity to bid for customers so that you get the best possible deal on your new energy contract.

 Do I have to stay with the new energy supplier?
 No, you’re not locked into a deal that you didn’t personally choose and you can leave at any time with no exit fees to pay.